OpenFreeEnergy/gufe/docs/concepts/context.rst

 ======================================

 :class:`.Context` instances carry the execution environment for individual :class:`.ProtocolUnit` executions.
-They are created by the execution engine just before a unit is excuted and discarded once the unit returns.
+They are created by the execution engine just before a unit is executed and discarded once the unit returns.
 The class acts as a thin wrapper around two :class:`.StorageManager` objects (shared and permanent) and a scratch directory.